-Set the scene: a customer calls your after-hours phone line at 11 p.m. on a Sunday.
-She is upset because she has an emergency and needs an on-call technician to come by immediately.
+The scene: A customer calls your home services after-hours phone line at 11 p.m. on a Sunday.
+She's upset because she has an emergency and needs an on-call technician to come by immediately.

 Does her definition of an emergency match your definition?
 She's a loyal customer who has used your maintenance services for years.
-Does that make a difference as to whether or not you escalate her emergency?
-How many on-call technicians do you have?
+Does that make a difference as to whether you escalate her emergency?
 Who decides what qualifies as an emergency once business hours are over?
-How do you make sure you deploy your team members in the right scenarios and avoid burn-out?
+How do you make sure you deploy your team members in the right scenarios and avoid burnout?

-These are questions that encompass an after-hours escalation strategy.
-Mastering escalation management is essential to keeping customers (new and old) happy and managing your customer service representative (CSR) and on-call team's workload.
+These questions comprise an after-hours escalation strategy.
+Mastering escalation management is essential to customer satisfaction and managing your customer service representative (CSR) and on-call team's workload.

 Don't have a clearly defined after-hours escalation strategy?
 No problem.
-We'll go over what exactly after-hours escalation entails, why contractors can benefit from an escalation strategy, and how you can efficiently escalate jobs that come in outside of regular business hours.
+Read on to learn what exactly after-hours escalation entails, why contractors benefit from an escalation strategy, and how to efficiently escalate jobs that come in outside of regular business hours.
 The solution to your escalation problems is closer than you may think.

-After-hours escalation is pushing an emergency to the right person at the right time.
+After-hours escalation means pushing an emergency to the right person at the right time.
 An emergency that requires after-hours escalation could include:

-You can leave emergency qualification metrics up to the person who's in charge that night, but that will probably differ from your dispatcher who works the next night, creating an inconsistent measure of success.
+You can leave emergency qualification metrics up to the service rep who's in charge that night, but that will probably differ from your support agent who works the next night, creating an inconsistent measure of success.

 It also adds to:

-When an employee pushes a non-emergency problem in the middle of the night for issues viewed as 'not important enough,' they can receive negative feedback.
-Management might say they need to have more ownership, solve the problem in pushing the customer to a later appointment date themselves, and better use on-call technicians' time.
+When an employee pushes off a customer's problem in the middle of the night for issues viewed as "not important enough," they can receive negative feedback and create an angry customer.
+Management might say they need to have more ownership, solve the problem by pushing the customer to a later appointment date themselves, and employ better use of on-call technicians' time.

 If they push the customer call too late, it can create an inconsistent or poor customer experience, leading to a potential loss in revenue and increased customer churn.
-48% of consumers have stopped doing business with a company after a poor experience.
+In fact, 48% of consumers report discontinuing business with a company after a poor experience.

-On the opposite side of the spectrum, 86% of customers with great customer experiences will likely buy from you again, boosting customer retention by turning one-time emergent clients into long-term brand champions.
+On the opposite end of the spectrum, 86% of customers with great customer experiences will likely buy from you again, boosting customer retention by turning one-time emergency clients into long-term brand champions.

-Your strategy should be personalized to your business model.
-Depending on your service location, size, resources, and time of year, your tactics may differ from your competitors down the road.
+Personalize your strategy to your business model.
+Depending on your service location, size, customer service team, and time of year, your tactics may differ from your competitors down the road.

-We understand the range of issues you receive after hours and the factors that go into deciding how to escalate.
-For example, you know that someone not having heat in their home during a chilly night in October is lower on the emergency scale than if someone doesn't have heat in their house and it's -20°F.
+A range of factors goes into deciding how to escalate.
+For example, someone lacking heat in their home during a chilly night in October is lower on the emergency scale than someone who doesn't have heat when it's -20°F.

-If you have a membership program and a loyal customer who often uses your preventative maintenance calls in an emergency, you may be more inclined to escalate their problem than if it was someone you've never done business with before.
-If you have a plumber and HVAC technician on-call after hours, but not an electrician, you may have to escalate all electric-involved problems to the following day.
+If you have a membership program and a subscriber who often uses your preventive maintenance calls in an emergency, you may be more inclined to provide escalated customer support than if it was someone you've never done business with before.
+If you have a plumber and HVAC technician on-call after hours, but not an electrician, you may have to push all electric-involved problems to the following day.

-Categorizing your escalation situations into tangible measures can help you strategically handle them.
+Categorizing your escalation situations into tangible measures helps you strategically handle them.